thornjad/aero/README.md

 ## Local configuration

 Your environment may require specific configuration, such as secret keys, environment variables, or work-specific functions, which should not appear in a git repository.
 Aero features the ability to read an `init.local.el` when it exists in the same directory as Aero's `init.el`.
 This local file may contain arbitrary ELisp, which is executed after everything else in Aero.

-## Note

-This configuration undergoes constant evolution.
-Bindings, settings and packages change with no warning and little to no documentation.
-This project does not exist as a prebuilt configuration like Spacemacs, but rather as a reference or source of ideas.
-Use at your own risk.

-To get started with Emacs, I highly recommend [Spacemacs](https://spacemacs.org).

 ## Credits and acknowledgments